caunhach/BattleShip/README.md

 ## Basic Rules / What we build!!!
 - There are 3 dot coms with random names that randomly allocate 3 adjacent pixels of the grid.
-- When the player guesses the right coordinate, a prompt will display "hit". "kill" will be printed when all of the composited spaces of the ship are hit.
+- When the player guesses the right coordinate, a prompt will display "hit". "kill" will be printed including the ship's name when all of the composited spaces of the ship are hit.
 Other cases are "miss".
 - Invalid input is not allowed:
   1. inputs must be only size of 2 characters
   2. the coordinate must be located within the boundary.